 - Serve as official representative of the Association.

 - Act in the absence of the President

 - Collect, record, and report all funds collected by the Association.

-- Maintain bank accounts in the name of the Association and disburse funds as directed by the Officers and Street Representatives.
+- Maintain bank accounts in the name of the Association and disburse funds as directed by the Officers.